edX Online

 • Criminalistics

-Check program websites to research how concentrations affect graduate outcomes and salary potential.
+Check program pages to learn more about choosing a bachelor’s in criminal justice program — and how concentrations affect graduate outcomes and salary potential.

 Further education in criminal justice

-A bachelor's in criminal justice degree can help prepare you for a career and graduate school.
+A bachelor's in criminal justice can help prepare you for a career and/or graduate school.
 Consider a if you want to advance your career or improve your résumé.
 Some programs take only one year.

 Further education may include professional certifications, depending on your career path.
 Crime analysts can earn the Certified Law Enforcement Analyst (CLEA) from the International Association of Crime Analysts (IACA).
 The CLEA requires a mix of educational and work experience.